rivermein/unity-classroom-tasks/README.md

 <b>Describe some best practices for organising your Unity project</b>

-A good practice when organising your UInity project is to keep things in different directories; your sprites in a 'sprites' directory and your scripts in a 'scripts' directory.
+A good practice when organising your Unity project is to keep things in different directories; your sprites in a 'sprites' directory and your scripts in a 'scripts' directory.
 This makes finding your bits and pieces easier, as they have a designated place where they should be.

 <b>Explain the concept of GameObjects & Components, & how they are related.</b>